zyusnow/Cabiner/README.md

 ## Summary

-Cabiner, a Airbnb clone, is a website for hosts to easily and freely create cabin spots to let travellers to book.
+Cabiner, a Airbnb similar concept, is a website for hosts to easily and freely create cabin spots to let travellers to book.

 ## Node modules installing